-The directors and officers of the International Foundation for Research in Experimental Economics take pleasure in announcing Dr. Danila Serra of the Department of Economics as the inaugural recipient of the Vernon L. Smith Ascending Scholar Prize.
+The Chairman, Directors, and Officers of the International Foundation for Research in Experimental Economics, take pleasure in announcing Dr. Danila Serra, Department of Economics, Southern Methodist University, as the inaugural recipient of the Vernon L. Smith Ascending Scholar Prize.

 We are excited to announce four IFREE-funded grants that will support exciting research in experimental economics!

 - “Manipulation in Prediction Markets,” Todd Kaplan, University of Exeter, UK (Lawrence Choo, Ro’i Zultan)

 - “Project Selection and Competitive Cheap Talk,” Eric Schmidbauer, University of Central Florida (John Hamman, Miguel Martinez-Carrasco)

 - “Media and Motivation: the Micro-Foundations of the Market for News,” Emilia Tjernstroem, University of Wisconsin-Madison (Ivan Balbuzahov)

 - “Do Negative Random Shocks Affect Trust and Trustworthiness?”
 Ismael Rodriguez-Lara, Middlesex University London (Hernan Bejarano, Joris Gillet)

 Learn more about the grant recipients and their research projects.